Judge Napolitano Stands By Claim About The British Spying On Trump For Obama

 Obama already stands accused in several different published reports of setting a so-called shadow government up to undermine the Trump administration as a way to protect his own legacy.

-Earlier today, the Inquistr reported that an Obama administration appointee seemingly admitted that Donald Trump was being spied on by Democrats.
+Earlier today, the Inquisitr reported that an Obama administration appointee seemingly admitted that Donald Trump was being spied on by Democrats.
 Ex-Defense Department official Evelyn Farkas was giving an interview on MSNBC’s Morning Joe when she made this apparent admission.

 Do you think that it is plausible that Obama used a British government intelligence-gathering service to spy on Trump and thereby avoid a paper trail from U.S. agencies?